 The initiatives for a LED Strategy led to the establishment of the Bergrivier Economic Development Forum.
 The BEDF is a collaborative platform between the municipality, corporative business sector and strategic shareholders.
 Several strategic partners have also been identified and relationships have deepened over the last few months.
+Since Covid, the BEDF has not met again, but the structure will be kept as a mechanism to collaborate with the economic sector.

 Challenges with the LED Strategy remain an inability to implement it on a continuous basis due to a lack of capacity.
 For the purposes of the IDP, it is important to summarize again the competitive advantages and disadvantages of Bergrivier:

-COMPETITIVE ADVANTAGES COMPETITIVE DISADVANTAGES Agriculture Tourism which also contributes to retirement N7 feet and wheels is a major advantage that should be utilised to benefit the local economy.
+COMPETITIVE ADVANTAGES COMPETITIVE DISADVANTAGES COMPETITIVE ADVANTAGES Agriculture Tourism which also contributes to retirement N7 feet and wheels is a major advantage that should be utilised to benefit the local economy.
 R27 (end of West Coast road) feet and wheels (Velddrif) is of major advantage.
 The local retail centre is growing fast.
-Bergrivier Municipality has a developmental mind set Limited marketing of attractions Provincial roads are in an inadequate condition.
+Bergrivier Municipality has a COMPETITIVE DISADVANTAGES Limited marketing of attractions Provincial roads are in an inadequate condition.
 Variation in quality of school education Limited skills and training, including business skills training.
 Limited activities for the youth Racism persists in many areas which implies a lack of social cohesion.
-Cases of gatekeeping in the private and public sector stifles/wastes opportunities for growth Limited affordable business property Limited investment in town beautification is required.
-Limited of rental housing Slow internet connectivity and weak cell phone reception in some areas Difficulty of access to DTI grants are stifling business opportunities
+Cases of gatekeeping in the private and public sector stifles/wastes opportunities for growth developmental mind set Limited affordable business property Limited investment in town beautification is required.
+Limited of rontal bousing Limited of rental housing Slow internet connectivity and weak cell phone reception in some areas